Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Projection of Ultracold Neutrons with Impact Parameter onto -Axis of Pixelated Detector

-Now we are able to use the impact parameter $b(Z)$ for the analysis of a spatial distribution of ultracold neutrons by a pixelated detector.
+{Now,} we are able to use the impact parameter $b(Z)$ for the analysis of a spatial distribution of ultracold neutrons by a pixelated detector.

-\section{Spatial distribution of energy levels of quantum gravitational states of ultracold neutrons between two mirrors}
+\section{Spatial Distribution of Energy Levels of Quantum Gravitational States of Ultracold Neutrons Between Two Mirrors}

-For the subsequent analysis of the experimental data by Ichikawa {\it et al.} \cite{Ichikawa2014} we have to determine a distribution of quantum gravitational states of ultracold neutrons in the spatial region II.
-The energy levels of the quantum gravitational states of ultracold neutrons are defined by the roots of the equation \cite{Ivanov2013}
+For the subsequent analysis of the experimental data by Ichikawa {et al.} \cite{Ichikawa2014}, it is necessary to determine the distribution of quantum gravitational states of ultracold neutrons within spatial region II.
+The energy levels of these states are defined by the roots of the following equation \cite{Ivanov2013}: